Reversed tarot cards are really straightforward and everyone agrees on how to approach them.

 A caveat, though.
 Although experimentation is great, give yourself a chance to acclimate.
 If you’ve never read reversals and want to try, set the intention to use them for a set period of time (maybe a moon cycle).
 Reading reversals can be uncomfortable at first, but sometimes sitting with growing pains leads to evolving as a reader.

 You may find yourself dipping in and out of using reversals.
-For example, I generally do read reversals, but I find them unnecessary in certain spreads (I hardly ever use them for my Bad Ass Manifesto reading).
+For example, I generally do read reversals, but I find them unnecessary in certain spreads.
 And even if you use reversals regularly, you may find they feel wonky with certain decks (I don’t read reversals at all with the Japaridze Tarot for this reason).

 Here’s why you might want to use reversals: they can result in more complex, nuanced and clear readings.
 If this is how reading reversals feels for you, great!
 Keep using them.